CMPSC-304-Robotic-Agents-Spring-2024/project03-gyamfi01/writing/report.md

 ![Screemshot 9](https://github.com/gyamfi01/project04-gyamfi01/assets/112565160/89993806-497d-47bc-98cc-432930e9fe55)

 The command ros2 doctor does not work.
 Causing the tutorial not to run.
-TODO: Include a screenshot of a terminal showing output from running the full report and 2-3 sentence reflection
+: Include a screenshot of a terminal showing output from running the full report and 2-3 sentence reflection

 ### [Managing Dependencies with rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html)